Grafrajohn/GrahamArt/_drafts/2020-03-21-corona-epidemic-arts.md

 ## Exhibitions cancelled

 ## Craft fairs cancelled

 ![Many art exhibitons are cancelled in East Yorkshire](https://res.cloudinary.com/dtn9ari2r/image/upload/v1584788138/blog/Screenshot_2020-03-21_at_10.53.34.png){:.img-fluid}

 Many spring and summer art exhibitions have been cancelled due to the virus outbreak.
 The Staithes Art and Heritage Festival for example.

+Many provincial artists and crafts folk rely on craft fairs to sell prints, paintings and craft items they have made.
+With the craft fairs probably cancelled for the spring and maybe summer, a whole year is potentially wiped out, leaving only the Xmas period as a ray of hope.

 ## Galleries closed